 There are other types of equity shares discussed below:

 These are the shares issued to the existing shareholders of a company.
-Such kind of shares is issued to protect the ownership rights of the investors.
+Such kind of shares is issued to protect the ownership rights of the existing investors.

 These are the type of shares given by the company to its shareholders as a dividend.
 There are various advantages and disadvantages of bonus shares like dividend, capital gain, limited liability, high risk, fluctuation in the market, etc.